raghadobeidat24/Language-Detection-from-Speech-Task/README.md

 In this project we have extracted 6551 features using emo_large configuration(config/emo large.conf).
 The output is a csv file features for every audio file.

-The dataset voice featrues are available on google drive link https://drive.google.com/file/d/1EaSHd1nUxPykW5l1d4K4OTxzPOWiJZsc/view?usp=sharing
+The dataset voice features are available on google drive link https://drive.google.com/file/d/1EaSHd1nUxPykW5l1d4K4OTxzPOWiJZsc/view?usp=sharing

-I did not upload it on repository due to size of the file
+I could not upload it on repository due to size of the file

 # Models to detect the language of the speaker